qcfrag/r-tft/README.md

 You may contact me by email at qcfrag@gmail.com
-- Genuine interest, No publicity or destructive talks, not here to get known ty.
+- Genuine interest, no publicity or destructive talks, not here to get known ty.

 # R-TFT_Complete.pdf
 - Contain the full published paper.